 I think it's the best game in the casino.
-Other games like Craps and Blackjack rely on dice and a deck of cards for randomness, but Roulette is the only one that puts the result of each game in the hands of physics.
+Other games like craps and blackjack rely on dice and a deck of cards for randomness, but roulette is the only one that puts the result of each game in the hands of physics.

 I think that's cool.

-So this is my little hobby website about Roulette.
 I've tried to cover useful things like the types of bets you can place and the probability involved in the game.
 I've also got a section on the systems that people use to try and beat the game.

-But the most important thing I've learned is that you cannot beat roulette.
+The most important thing I've learned is that you cannot beat roulette.

 There is no system that will allow you to win money over the long run.
-Yes, you can win money if you get lucky, but the odds are ever so slightly against you.
+Yes, you can win money if you get lucky, but the odds are always ever so slightly against you.
 The house has the edge and you can't take it away.

-French Roulette is cool too.
-It's the same as European Roulette but with a different table layout.
+French roulette is cool too.
+It's the same as European roulette but with a different table layout.

 Still, this doesn't take the fun out of watching a ball spin around a roulette wheel.
 Betting on where it lands makes it exciting.

-If nothing else, playing roulette has taught me a lot about the relentless nature of probability ("It has been red six times in a row, how the hell can it be red again?!"), and the transient properties of money ("I have quadrupled my money in ten minutes.
+If nothing else, playing roulette has taught me a lot about the relentless nature of probability ("It has been red six times in a row, how the hell can it be red again?"), and the transient properties of money ("I have quadrupled my money in ten minutes.
 After one spin, I've worked my way to zero.").

 Roulette is an experience, so enjoy it for what it is (and not for what you want it to be).